Mexican Wolf

 Our zoo serves as a non-breeding, holding facility within this program.
 That means Kizzie and Sydney are not currently part of active breeding efforts, but they may still support future pack members—by providing social structure, helping raise pups, or preparing for possible reintroduction to the wild.

-To preserve their wild instincts, we follow strict, SSP-approved guidelines:
+To preserve their wild instincts, we follow strict, SAFE-approved guidelines:

 • No domestic food sources—they’re never fed products made from farm animals.